serena-ramley/cs50Mobile/README.md

 ## Lecture 2

+ES6 is the standard governing JavaScript, whereas JavaScript is the language itself

 ### 1-closures.js
 A closure is an inner function that has access to the outer (enclosing) function’s variables https://www.w3schools.com/js/js_function_closures.asp